Beyond Final Code: A Process-Oriented Error Analysis of Software Development Agents in Real-World GitHub Scenarios: Study Design

 \subsection{Data Collection}

 \paragraph{\textbf{Trajectories of Issue-Solving Phases}} To understand how software development agents tackle SWE-Bench tasks, each patch submission from an agent includes a trajectory file (e.g., \lstinline{astropy__astropy-8797.json}) that records the agent’s intermediate steps and decisions during task resolution.
 This file provides insight into the agent's internal workflow and the emergence of errors.
 Although these files can be formatted in various ways (e.g., JSON, YAML, or Markdown), they are designed to capture the task progression step by step—from issue reproduction and code modification through test execution and the associated execution observations, culminating in the final patch submission.
-We collected trajectory files from 8 selected agents across 500 tasks, resulting in a total of 3,977 trajectories.
+We collected 3,977 trajectories from 8 selected agents across 500 tasks.

 \paragraph{\textbf{Logs of Testing Phases}} After an agent submits a patch, SWE-Bench applies the patch to the project repository and runs a suite of test cases to determine whether the patch resolves the issue.
 Test logs are typically stored in \texttt{logs/output.txt} and generated via the \texttt{eval.sh} script on the \texttt{patch.diff} file; the logs provide quantitative measures of patch effectiveness and capture errors during testing.
 We collected all available logs from the eight selected agents across 500 tasks, resulting in a total of 3,931 logs as shown in Table \ref{tab:agents_files}.